davidgarry1/Facile/README.md

 **COMPLILING INSTRUCTIONS:**

 1. Clone the repository onto your local machine.
-2. Add your Facile program (int a txt file) to the Part4 folder.
+2. Add your Facile program (int a txt file) to the Facile folder.
 For information on the syntax of the Facile language, see below.
-3. Navigate to the Part4 folder and type "qmake -project", then "qmake", then "make".
-Then "./Part4" to run the graphical debugger.
+3. Type "qmake -project", then "qmake", then "make".
+Then "./Facile" to run the graphical debugger.
 You will then be prompted for the input file name.

 **FACILE LANGUAGE:**